 Another element to consider in your filing system is whether to use top tab or end tab folders.
 Top tab folders are generally used in organizations with few records.
 They’re usually stored in filing cabinet drawers within hanging folders.
 If just a few people need to access these files and they aren’t used daily, top tab folders work well.
 However, if your organization has a lot of records that need to be accessed often by different people, you should consider using an end tab system.
 End tab folders sit on a shelf instead of inside a drawer which makes them easy to see and retrieve (especially when a colour-coding system is used).
 They are great for saving office space as they can be stored in high-density shelving systems that can cut your storage space in half.

-Indira Cronin, our RMS Business Development Rep. has worked with organizations across Canada for over 12 years helping them with their records management and storage needs.
-Whether you store your information digitally, physically, or a combination of the two, Indira will work with you to create the best solution for your organization.
-Contact Indira at firstname.lastname@example.org or click here for more information.
+Our RMS team has worked with organizations across Canada for over 12 years helping them with their records management and storage needs.
+Whether you store your information digitally, physically, or a combination of the two, we will work with you to create the best solution for your organization.
+Contact us at email@example.com or click here for more information.